arenko-group/arenko-group.github.io/README.md

 This is an entry for the Arenko Hackathon Summer 2025!

-## Team Members
-Peter Hull, Andre Bienkowski, Patricia Cabiles, Daniel Moore-Oates
+Team Members: Peter Hull, Andre Bienkowski, Patricia Cabiles, Daniel Moore-Oates